Contents

 Personal Information

-Simply put, personal information is any information that could identify an individual, and can include things such as:
+Simply put, personal information is any data that could identify an individual, and can include things such as:

-Ultimately, whether information will be considered to be ‘personal information’ depends on whether the individual can be identified or is reasonably identifiable in the particular circumstances.
+Ultimately, whether information is considered ‘personal information’ depends on whether the individual can be identified or is reasonably identifiable under the circumstances.

 Sensitive Information

-Sensitive information is a category of personal information.
+Sensitive information is a specific category of personal information.

-Sensitive information generally carries a higher level of privacy protection compared to other types of personal information, as mishandling this type of information has the potential to have a bigger detrimental impact on the relevant individual.
+Sensitive information generally receives a higher level of protection compared to other types of personal information.
+Mishandling such data can have a more severe impact on an individual’s privacy.

 Did You Know?

-Personal information does not have to be true and can also include information that’s already publicly available.
-It’s important to remember the definition of personal information is really broad, and not just captured by the Privacy Act.
+Personal information doesn’t have to be true and can include data that is already publicly available.
+Remember, the definition of personal information is very broad – it isn’t just confined to what is outlined in the Privacy Act.
+For further insights, check our privacy policy guide.

 Does Your Business Trade In Personal Information?

-Now that you understand what constitutes ‘personal information’, the next step is to work out what it means to ‘trade in personal information’.
+Now that you understand what constitutes ‘personal information’, the next step is to determine what it means to ‘trade in personal information’.

-Trading in personal information involves buying or selling personal information without the consent of the relevant individuals.
-For example, if a business buys or sells a mailing list without the consent of the individuals contained on that list, the business will be trading in personal information.
+Trading in personal information involves buying or selling personal data without the explicit consent of the individuals involved.
+For example, if a business buys or sells a mailing list without obtaining consent from the individuals on that list, it is trading in personal information.

 The Privacy Act & The Australian Privacy Principles

-If your business trades in personal information, you will need to comply with the Privacy Act and the Australian Privacy Principles (APPs).
+If your business trades in personal information in 2025, you must comply with the Privacy Act and the Australian Privacy Principles (APPs).
+Staying compliant is crucial, not just to avoid penalty notices but also to maintain consumer trust.

-The APPs govern the standards, rights, and obligations surrounding:
+The APPs govern the standards, rights, and obligations regarding:

-• Your business’ obligations with regards to governance and accountability
+- Your business’ obligations regarding governance and accountability

-• What rights individuals have when it comes to accessing their personal information
+- The rights individuals have in accessing their personal information

-• The integrity and correction of personal information that has been collected
+- The need to maintain the integrity and accuracy of personal information

 Your Business’ Obligations Under The APPs

-We’ve put together a quick summary of your business’ obligations under the APPs.
-Abiding by these principles will ensure you don’t get into legal trouble when trading in personal information.
+Below is a summary of your business’s obligations under the APPs.
+Adhering to these principles will help ensure you steer clear of legal issues when trading in personal information:

 APP 1.
 Open and transparent management of personal information

-• Your business must take reasonable steps to implement practices and procedures that ensure compliance with the APPs (and other binding registered APP codes), as well as to ensure that your business is equipped to deal with related inquiries and complaints.
+- Your business must take reasonable steps to implement practices and procedures that ensure compliance with the APPs (and any binding registered APP codes), and be equipped to handle related inquiries and complaints.
+For more details on establishing robust privacy practices, see our Privacy Policy resource.

 APP 2.
 Anonymity and pseudonymity

-Individuals must have the option of dealing anonymously or under a pseudonym.
+Individuals should have the option to deal anonymously or under a pseudonym.
+There are two exceptions:

-• Where your business is required or authorised by law, or a court or tribunal order, to deal with identified individuals; or
+- When your business is required or authorised by law (or by a court or tribunal order) to identify individuals; or

 APP 3.
 Collection of solicited personal information

-When you can collect personal information differs according to whether your business is an agency or an organisation, and whether the information contains sensitive information.
+The rules for collecting personal information depend on whether your business is an agency or an organisation, and whether the information is sensitive.
+In both cases, the information must be collected fairly and lawfully:

-• If your business is an agency, you may only solicit and collect personal information that is reasonably necessary for, or directly related to, for your business’ functions or activities
+- If you operate as an agency, you may only solicit and collect information that is reasonably necessary for your business functions or activities.

-• If your business is an organisation, personal information can only be collected or solicited if it is reasonably necessary for your business’ functions or activities
+- If you operate as an organisation, personal information can only be collected if it is reasonably necessary for your business’s functions or activities.

 APP 4.
 Dealing with unsolicited information